decentralizedthoughts/decentralizedthoughts.github.io/_posts/2021-10-16-the-ideal-state-machine-model-multiple-clients-and-linearizability.markdown

 ### A Sequential Client

 The client is modeled as a simple state machine that sends commands to the server and listens to the server responses.
 Importantly, the client is *sequential*: it waits to receive the response of its previous command before sending a new command.
 This simplifies the client and in some settings also provides a basic flow control mechanism that bounds the total number of in-flight commands as a function of the number of permissioned clients.
 We model the client as having an external ```command-queue``` and ```response-queue```.
 Finally, we assume each command has a unique identifier, and the output includes this identifier.
-Hence the client can match the response to the request and avoid duplication.
+Hence, the client can match the response to the request and avoid duplication.

 ```
-// Cleint state machine
+// Client state machine
 pending = empty
 while true
     if pending = empty and command-queue is not empty